The Quality Life Jungle of Human Individual Differences

 Well-Being Across Individual, Cultural and DNA Differences

-Human psychological differences favored by natural selection for their fitness enhancing effects can nonetheless be barriers to individual and social well-being.
+Complex psychological traits favored by natural selection for their fitness enhancing effects can nonetheless be barriers to individual and social well-being.

 The “Crooked Genetic Timbers” of Human Individual Differences, Equality and Well-Being